Western Wall (Wailing Wall, Kotel) is an ancient wall in the Old City of Jerusalem. It is the holiest place for Jews.

-If you want to visit the tunnels, you need to book tickets in advance.
+If you want to visit the tunnels, book tickets in advance.
 And you can do it through the official website.
 For more info, see Western Wall Tunnels.

-And now let’s discuss several common issues and find out what is the connection between Star Trek and the Western Wall.
+And now, let’s discuss several common issues and find out the connection between Star Trek and Kotel.

-When you see a tap, like in the photo above, then you know it is not a drinking one.
-It is a washing station where Jews fill up a small silver or plastic double-handled jug and wash their hands.
+When you see a tap, like in the photo above, you know it is not for drinking.
+The washing station is where Jews fill up a small silver or plastic double-handled jug and wash their hands.
 You can see the drinking fountain in the background of the photo above.
-There are many people near it, and there is also a sign in different languages.
-And in this context, I also want to mention that the green glass fence that appears in the top left corner, it is the entrance to the restrooms.
+Many people are near it, and there is also a sign in different languages.
+And in this context, I also want to mention the green glass fence in the top left corner.
+That is the entrance to the restrooms.

 No. You can visit anytime.
 And stay there for as long as you want.

 During your visit, you might see some people walking backward.
 Some Jews do not turn their back to the Western Wall too hastily (since they consider it disrespectful).
-Thus they start by walking backward, and only when their distance from the Kotel is increased, they turn around.
+Thus they start by walking backward, and only when their distance from the Kotel increases do they turn around.

 In this post, we discussed the recommended times for a visit.
 And one of them was Birkat Kohanim.
-Do you know how the hand gesture for “Live Long And Prosper” was created?
+How was the hand gesture for “Live Long And Prosper” created?
 It is the sign that is used in Birkat Kohanim.

 Here is a short video I found that tells the sign’s history.

-The Western Wall is one of the most popular POI in the Old City of Jerusalem.
-And though you can visit it anytime, I would suggest visiting it during one of the mentioned times (like Kabbalat Shabbat).
-Moreover, the Western Wall Tunnels and Behind the Scenes guided tours will let you see the city in a new light, and upgrade your visit.
-Definitely recommended.
+The Western Wall is one of the most popular points of interest in the Old City of Jerusalem.
+You can go there anytime, but I suggest visiting it during one of the mentioned times (like Kabbalat Shabbat).
+Moreover, the Western Wall Tunnels and Behind the Scenes guided tours will let you see the city in a new light and upgrade your visit.
+I recommend it.